 That’s true about many (not all) ghost hunting TV shows.
 A typical one-hour episode might require three to five days of daily filming at the site.

 What viewers see are the highlights of an investigation.
-They don’t see time spent waiting while nothing happens… and that’s most of what goes on, at many (perhaps most) investigations.
+They don’t see time spent waiting while nothing happens… and that can most of what goes on, at many (perhaps most) investigations.

-Viewers also don’t see the dozens of “haunted” locations scouted by people like me, where ghost stories turn out to be more fiction than fact.
+Viewers don’t see the dozens of locations scouted by people like me, where ghost stories turn out to be more fiction than fact.

-While more authentic ghost hunting TV shows aren’t the adrenaline fuel of their fast-paced, highly edited counterparts, I like this trend.
+While more authentic ghost hunting TV shows – like Most Haunted – aren’t the adrenaline fuel of their fast-paced, highly edited counterparts, I like this trend.

-If I’m familiar with a site, I might investigate just 44 minutes (the content of a one-hour TV show).
-Usually, that’s a follow-up visit, to debunk (or confirm) anomalies noted in an earlier, far longer investigation.
+Or, if I’m familiar with a site, I might investigate just 45 minutes (the content of a one-hour TV show).
+But, something that brief is probably a follow-up visit, to debunk (or confirm) anomalies noted during an earlier investigation.

 Though this isn’t exactly new news, I was glad to see mainstream media mention the reality behind many “reality” TV shows.

-And, once again, I encourage researchers to arrive at events and investigations with low expectations.
+If you’re new to ghost hunting, don’t expect something startling every five or ten minutes.
+Instead, arrive at events and investigations with low expectations.
 Lots of waiting may be required.

 But, that’s a good opportunity for you to do a thorough (and sometimes repeated) “baseline yourself” check, so you’re always aware when weird things start happening at a haunted site.